cschneid-the-elder/mapa/jcl/readme.md

 ...after downloading the contents of SYS1.PROCLIB to some directory and running them through the src/rmvLnNb awk script, and storing the output in directory /home/cschneid/SYS1.PROCLIB.

+### Build/Execution Environment

+This was built on ubuntu 16.04 LTS with ANTLR 4.7.2, openjdk version "1.8.0_252", and Apache Commons CLI 1.4.
+I have no idea if this will run on any other OS.
+Java is supposed to be extremely portable, give it a try.

+### I Am Not A Java Person

+Much of my career was spent doing mainframe development and developer support.
+If the Java looks odd, well I last used Java 1.2 for development.
+If the ANTLR grammar looks odd, I've never created a grammar before and JCL is _weird_ even to those of us who spent many years coding in it.

 ### What This Won't Do

 Currently unsupported is the exerable JCL construct...